adityagovindaraj/adityagovindaraj.github.io/books.md

   - mahabharata by ved vyasa
   - pussy by delicious tacos
   - lolita by vladimir nabakov
-  - how to live by derek sivers
+  - intimacies by katie kitamura
   - ghost world by daniel clowes
   - liar's poker by michael lewis
   - hamlet by william shakespeare